bacdillon/AutomationPlayground/PowerPlatform/Event Proposal Approval & Notification/README.md

 ## 1. Project Overview

-This project automates how a community organization, "Pedal Paradise," a cycling club, reviews and approves proposals for new events and activities.
+This automates how a community organization, "Pedal Paradise," a cycling club, reviews and approves proposals for new events and activities.
 A Power Automate flow, "New Event Activities Flow," triggers the moment someone submits a new event proposal to a SharePoint list, routes it to a designated approver through Microsoft Teams Approvals, and automatically posts a notification to a shared Teams channel once a decision is made.
 This closes the loop from submission to team-wide visibility without any manual chasing.

 ## 2. Business Problem & Objectives